CIRED/EOLES/README.md

 The EOLES model is written as a class contained in the ```modelEoles.py``` package. \
 Several utility functions (initialization and plotting functions) that could be of interest to the user are in the ```utils.py``` package.\
-To use the model, import the ModelEOLES class, create an instance of the model with the desired configuration file then use the different methods to build and solve the model and to extract results.
-An example ```.py``` file is provided.
+An example ```.py``` file is provided, which shows how to do the following : import the ModelEOLES class, create an instance of the model with a given configuration file then use the different methods to build and solve the model and to extract results.\

 ---